jayjodev/jayjodev/README.md

 Hello!! 👋

-Software Developer | Application Architect, Living in Seoul.
+Lifelong Learner | Application Architect | Software Developer, Living in Seoul.

 * Linux Foundation Authorised Instructor LFS458 and LFD459.
 * Coding with Node.js, Java Spring Boot, Python in MSA environment and Swift for a personal iOS project